ilmoraunio/pigeon-backend/README.md

 ## On database

-- Database runs on Postgres 9.4 and assumes `CREATE EXTENSION pgcrypto` has been run (for default id generators).
 - Run `psql -d pigeon-backend -U pigeon-backend` as `postgres`, on database run `ALTER USER "pigeon-backend" WITH SUPERUSER`

 ## License